What is Asperger’s Syndrome?

-A pattern of behaviours and abilities was identified, predominantly amongst boys, including a lack of empathy, impaired imagination, difficulty in making friends, intense absorption in a special interest and often problems with motor co-ordination.
+A pattern of behaviours and abilities was identified, predominantly amongst boys, including a lack of empathy, impaired imagination, difficulty in making friends, intense absorption in special interests and often problems with motor co-ordination.

-Whilst people with Asperger's Syndrome will exhibit some or all of these characteristics to a greater or lesser degree, many tend to experience isolation and a lack of understanding in their everyday lives, which often results in frustration, anger, depression and a lack of self-esteem.
+Whilst people with Asperger’s Syndrome could exhibit one or all of these characteristics to a greater or lesser degree, many tend to experience isolation and a lack of understanding in their everyday lives, which often results in frustration, anger, depression and a lack of self-esteem.
+It is possible that a person with Asperger’s Syndrome or an Autistic Spectrum Condition can also have one or other comorbid conditions such as dyslexia or dyspraxia.

 To download more detailed information please choose from the following links: